OctopusDeploy/blog/blog/2021-02/deploying-lambdas/index.md

 ![](delete-stack.png "width=500")

-At the begining of this post we noted the following benefits of self-contained deployments:
+At the beginning of this post we noted the following benefits of self-contained deployments:

 * Everything is created, and destroyed, as a group.
 * A deployment is progressed to the next environment as a group.